itoleck/WindowsPerformance/ETW/Tools/WPT/Practice Traces/README.md

 ### Memory Related

-- **MemoryUsage1.etl** - Can you find the reason for high memory usage?
+- **MemoryUsage1.etl** - Can you find the reason for memory usage spikes?
+Are the spikes cause for concern?
+Can you view the stack for the memory allocations?
+If so, how?
+If not, why not?

 ### Other issues